GateGuy/GC-GBA-EmuInjector/README.md

 Keep in mind that the official emulator was only designed to play a handful of specific games, so many games will not run well on it.
 Additionally, you can only use the built-in save data, meaning games that use save data may start with... interesting save files.

 ### Usage
+This is a command line tool that uses Python 3 (though Python 2 might also work).
 ```
 Usage: GCGBA_ei.py -a <input GBA> -c <input GC> -t <TPL/PNG>